Criteria for generalized translation-invariant frames: Introduction

 Combining this with the known fact that for a frame $\cup_{j \in J} \{g_j (\cdot - \gamma) \}_{\gamma \in \Gamma_j}$ for $L^2 (G)$ with lower bound $A >0$ necessarily $A_{\infty} := \essinf_{\omega \in \ghat} t_0 (\omega) \geq A$, it follows that $A \le A_{\infty} \le B_2 \le B$ is necessary for a frame $\cup_{j \in J} \{g_j (\cdot - \gamma) \}_{\gamma \in \Gamma_j}$ with bounds $A$ and $B$.

-For applications of frame expansions~\eqref{eq:frame-expansion}, it is not only essential to verify the frame inequalities~\eqref{eq:frame_ineq_intro}, but also to provide good estimates of the frame bounds.
+For the applicability of the frame expansions~\eqref{eq:frame-expansion}, it is not only essential to verify the frame inequalities~\eqref{eq:frame_ineq_intro}, but also to provide good estimates of the frame bounds.
 The obtained necessary and sufficient conditions yield together \emph{frame bound estimates} for generalized shift-invariant systems.
 Indeed, for a Bessel system $\cup_{j \in J} \{g_j (\cdot - \gamma) \}_{\gamma \in \Gamma_j}$ with optimal upper bound $B > 0$, the bound $B$ can be estimated by the snug bounds

 If, furthermore, $\cup_{j \in J} \{g_j (\cdot - \gamma) \}_{\gamma \in \Gamma_j}$ is a frame in $L^2 (G)$ with optimal lower bound $A > 0$, then